 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Port Ludlow has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Port Ludlow has few renters and college students.
 But the biggest reason it is quieter in Port Ludlow than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Port Ludlow may be for you.

-One of the nice things about Port Ludlow is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Ludlow is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Port Ludlow in 2022 was $60,741, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $242,964 for a family of four.
 However, Port Ludlow contains both very wealthy and poor people as well.